Mohit-d13/Hello-World/README.md

 ls for listing the file.
-ls -la for listing hidden .git files. git status to see change are scommited in git or not
+ls -la for listing hidden .git files. git status to see change are scommited in git or not use git add to change files in git and use git commit with -m for message for saving newly created git file or changes in git file